syuzyx16/STEP/week5/document.md

 # Method

-Ant colony optimization with 2-opt: when a shorter path is found, apply 2-opt for local exploration to further improve the solution, in order to avoid local optima.
+Apply ant colony optimization, when a shorter path is found, apply 2-opt for local exploration to further improve the solution, in order to avoid local optima.

 # Result
 | Challenge | Length    |